ffyycc/game-data-visualization-web-repo/README.md

+# Find Your game
-# Graph Visualization for Games in Different Platforms
+## Graph Visualization for Games in Different Platforms

 This repo shares my data to create [Find Your Video Game](https://videogamevisual.com/) website.